elk-audio/elk-docs/documents/how_elk_works.md

 - **Kernel**: this is a customized version of the *Linux Kernel* tuned for low-latency.
 In most of our boards we make use of the [Xenomai Cobalt Kernel](https://xenomai.org/), which uses a dedicated interrupt pipeline (I-Pipe) to achieve extremely low hard real-time performances.
 It is often described as a *Dual Kernel* architecture because a small Real-Time kernel is running on the same memory space as the traditional Linux Kernel.
   However, the rest of Elk does not depend strictly on Xenomai features and we have successfully used the more common [**PREEMPT_RT**](https://rt.wiki.kernel.org/index.php/Main_Page) patch in other boards, using core isolation and other optimizations on top of it.
 In this second case, there is some latency and performance penalty but the results are still good enough for some use cases.
 - **systemd** : as most modern Linux distros, Elk adopts [systemd](https://www.freedesktop.org/wiki/Software/systemd/) for its init system and many other system components in userspace.
-The core Elk processes have been designed to take advantage of systemd’s parallelism to minimize device boot time
+The core Elk processes have been designed to take advantage of systemd’s parallelism to minimize device boot time.
 - **Libraries / applications** : we leveraged the power of many famous userspace libraries and applications for writing Elk core services and for providing a good set of tools for developers writing product-specific components.
 Relevant examples are the [ALSA project’s userspace libraries](https://www.alsa-project.org/main/index.php/Main_Page) (for MIDI) or the [BlueZ](http://www.bluez.org/) stack (for Bluetooth connectivity).
 The full list would be very long here and it includes many pieces of software which are not specific to Linux.

 On top of that, Elk packages a small set of common tools often needed in embedded Linux systems, such as BusyBox, a minimal Python 2.7 installation, hostapd and dhcpd for WiFi hotspot configuration, and several others.
 Other tools are included in the development-only image, like the gcc toolchain, gdb & gdbserver, valgrind, tmux, full bash and common tools instead of BusyBox.
 Packages that are available as recipes in [OpenEmbedded Core](https://layers.openembedded.org/layerindex/branch/master/recipes/) can usually be easily added to the image on request.